hardgforgifs/Game/README.md

 2. Open cmd and go to the folder in which you want to clone the project
 3. Type git clone https://github.com/hardgforgifs/Game.git

+## Instructions for branching
+1. Open cmd and got to the folder where you cloned the repository
+2. Type git checkout -b <BranchName>

 ## Dependencies

 * openjdk 15?